 The Group's Board (Board) is responsible for reviewing and approving remuneration related recommendations from the Board People & Remuneration Committee (Committee).
-The Committee has been established by the Board to undertake activities that support the execution of the Group's strategy, including the Colleague Strategy, and in support of the Group's purpose, values and risk appetite.
-The responsibilities emphasise the Committee's focus on long-term sustainable policy settings that foster desired culture while reinforcing compliance with NAB's Code of Conduct, available on nab.com.au (Code) and fulfilling regulatory requirements across jurisdictions in which the Group operates.
+The Committee has been established by the Board to undertake activities that support the execution of the Group's strategy, including the Colleague strategy, and in support of the Group's purpose, values and risk appetite.
+The Committee's responsibilities, set out in its Charter, emphasise the Committee's focus on long-term sustainable policy settings that foster desired culture while reinforcing compliance with NAB's Code of Conduct (Code), available on nab.com.au and fulfilling regulatory requirements across jurisdictions in which the Group operates.